 Trained as a lawyer, Saklikar is an instructor for SFU and VCC.
 She was the first Poet Laureate for the City of Surrey, (2015-2018) and was the 2017 UBC Okanagan Writer in Residence.
 In 2019, Renée served as Writer in Residence for the Surrey English Teachers’ Association.
 Co-founder and curator of the poetry series Lunch Poems at SFU, her work has been adapted for opera, visual art and dance.
 Renée serves on the boards of Turning Point Ensemble, Poetry Canada, the Surrey International Writers Conference and The Ormbsy Review.

 Passionate about storytelling, Renée offers writing coach services and loves helping others find their creative voice.
 She recently developed Writing To Heal Your Life, an online course geared to helping creative people in precarious times and published a ghost story x memoir, “Man with Golden Helmet” in Pulp Literature magazine.
-Renée is currently working on epic fantasy series: the first book, Bramah and the Beggar Boy forthcoming later this spring by B.C. independent literary press, Nightwood Editions.
-Pre-orders available now: https://harbourpublishing.com/products/9780889714021
+The first book in her epic fantasy series Bramah and the Beggar Boy came out last year with Nightwood Editions.